chilli007123/Dissertation/Dissertation MD FILE.md

 ## Legal and Ethical considerations:

+#### Legal
 Throughout this project I will be researching and developing computer viruses, and therefore bare any responsibility over the programs I create and how they are used.
-Throughout the project I will be focussing
+Because legal considerations around Computer Misuse Act (1990) and Civil Liability Laws, all versions of computer virus that are created will be tested locally.
+This means that we wont address how viruses spread over the internet, but we will dive into how well AV detects them once on a "victims" computer.
+During this research no data will be lost or destroyed and no person(s) will be affected by my research.

+#### Ethical
+As my research explores

 ## Literature review: